chongfengling/Conference-travel-emissions/README.md

 # Conference travel emissions

-This is an archive of the completed individual projects from the 2022-2023 "Research Software Engineering with Python" module which was taught by xxx.
+This archive contains the finalized individual project completed during the 2022-2023 session of the "[Research Software Engineering with Python](https://www.ucl.ac.uk/module-catalogue/modules/research-software-engineering-with-python-COMP0233)" module.

-`This assignment asks you to create some classes and functions to load and process a CSV dataset.
+`This individual project asks you to create some classes and functions to load and process a CSV dataset.
 You will also need to create some tests and commit your work as you progress in a git repository`

 ----